-Rather than continue with my sporadic posts, I’ve decided to channel my thoughts into a series.
-This will be in 12 parts – one post per month for the full year – each focussing on a different aspect of mental health that I have experience with.
+This is the third in my series of mental health posts that will be in 12 parts – one post per month for the full year – each focussing on a different aspect of mental health that I have experience with.

 My hope is that these posts can provide words that will help others who struggle with these issues to find better ways of communicating how they feel, and provide insight for those seeking to understand these conditions.

 January – Anxiety |February – OCD | March – Depression | April – Anger | May – Guilt | June – Lack of Motivation | July – Grief | August – Mental Effects of Physical Illness | September – Trauma | October – Fear | November – Loneliness | December – Impact on Relationships

 Cloudy skies in Melrose, Scottish Borders (the image is mine but feel free to use it)

 Depression is a term that is often heard, but not often fully understood.